VaeluxV/Blockx-SlimeVR/README.md

 The battery is supposed to sit underneeth all the components which you can mount on the provided insert using some (hot) glue.

-Extensions will be added later and little tweaks will happen over time
+Extensions have been added and little tweaks will happen over time